-The proposed amendments to GR 31 address the severe, long-lasting impact that access to juvenile court records, including on a publicly accessible website, causes to youth involved in the justice system, who are disproportionately youth of color.
+The proposed amendments to GR 31 and CrR 2.1 address the severe, long-lasting impact that access to juvenile court records causes to youth, who are disproportionately youth of color.
+In addition, the proposal is consistent with the appellate court rules and we submit these proposed rule changes for expedited consideration pursuant to GR 9(e)(2)(E).